Shaista Suhrawardy Ikramullah

 Begum Shaista Suhrawardy Ikramullah (22 July 1915 – 11 December 2000) was a Pakistani politician, diplomat and author.
 She joined the Pakistani foreign service in 1948, and was the country's first female civil servant, as well as the first Muslim woman to earn a PhD from the University of London.
 She was Pakistan's ambassador to Morocco from 1964 to 1967, and a delegate to the United Nations, calling for a more gender-inclusive language in the Universal Declaration of Human Rights.

 Family and education

 Ikramullah was born as Shaista Akhtar Banu Suhrawardy into the Suhrawardy family to Hassan Suhrawardy and his wife Sahibzadi Shah Banu Begum.
-Sahista's mother was Nawab Abdul Latif's granddaughter.
+Shah Banu Begum was the daughter of Nawab Syed Muhammad Azad and maternal granddaughter of Nawab Abdul Latif.

 She studied at Loreto College, Kolkata.
 She was also the first Muslim woman to earn a PhD from the University of London.
 Her doctorate thesis, "Development of the Urdu Novel and Short Story", was a critical survey of Urdu literature.